Board of Directors

 Lisa Chan, Treasurer

 Lisa is currently specializing in business law at the University of California, Berkeley, School of Law.
-Growing up in the Bay Area, Lisa has enjoyed being involved with youth in urban communities through her time working with the San Francisco District Attorney’s Office (Juvenile Unit), leading creative writing workshops in Juvenile Hill for The Beat Within and serving as a Teach for America Corps Member, teaching for two years in the Mission and Bayview Districts.
+Growing up in the Bay Area, Lisa has enjoyed being involved with youth in urban communities through her time working with the San Francisco District Attorney’s Office (Juvenile Unit), leading creative writing workshops in Juvenile Hall for The Beat Within and serving as a Teach for America Corps Member, teaching for two years in the Mission and Bayview Districts.
 Her favorite part about the Princess Project is its ability to afford all young women with the equal opportunity to feel beautiful.

 Ashley Crigger, Secretary